 8. Put Your Phone Away Or In Silent Mode

 If you are truly dedicated to having a relaxing me-time, consider putting your phone out of reach or put it in silent mode.
-You’ll avoid the challenging temptation to check your phone or scroll through social media and the possibility of being interrupted by a work call or message.
+You’ll avoid the challenging temptation of checking your phone or scrolling through social media and the possibility of being interrupted by a work call or message.

 11. Relax

-To get the most out of your relaxing bath, you need to be proactive about relaxation.
-During your 15-minute soak, don’t think about your work or other responsibilities and focus on either clearing your mind or filling it with positive thoughts.
-Here are other relaxing things to do in the bath.
+To get the most out of your relaxing bath, you must be proactive about relaxation.
+During your 15-minute soak, don’t think about work or other responsibilities and focus on either clearing your mind or filling it with positive thoughts.

 12. Meditate